Chapter 10.30

 (E) Distance from Street Corners and Fire Hydrants.
 No one may plant a street tree closer than 35 feet from any street corner, measured from the point of nearest intersecting curbs or curb lines.
 No one may plant a street tree closer than 10 feet from any fire hydrant.

 (F) Utilities.
-No one may plant street trees, other than those species listed as small trees, under or within 10 lateral feet of any overhead utility wire or over or within five lateral feet of any underground water line, sewer line, transmission line, or other utility.
+No one may plant street trees, other than those species listed as small trees, under or within 10 lateral feet of any overhead utility wire or over or within five lateral feet of any underground water line, sewer line, or other utility, excluding gas and transmission lines.

 (G) Public Tree Care.
 The City shall have the right to plant, prune, maintain, and remove trees, plants, and shrubs within the lines of all streets and public grounds as may be necessary to ensure public safety or to preserve or enhance the symmetry and beauty of such public grounds and may require property owners to do the same.